vemonet/rdflib-endpoint/README.md

 @dataclass
 class SplitterResult:
     splitted: str
+    """The part of the string that was split out."""
     index: int
+    """The zero-based index of the part in the original string."""

 @ds.type_function()
 def string_splitter(
     split_string: str,
     separator: str = " ",
 ) -> list[SplitterResult]:
-    """Split a string and return each part with their index.""" return [SplitterResult(splitted=part, index=idx) for idx, part in enumerate(split_string.split(separator))]
+    """Split a string and return each part with their index.

+    Args:
+        split_string: The string to split.
+        separator: The character to split on.

+    Example:
+        ```sparql
+        PREFIX func: <urn:sparql-function:>
+        SELECT ?input ?part ?idx
+        WHERE {
+            VALUES ?input { "hello world" "cheese is good" }
+            [] a func:StringSplitter ;
+                func:splitString ?input ;
+                func:separator " " ;
+                func:splitted ?part ;
+                func:index ?idx .
+        }
+        ```
+    """
+    return [SplitterResult(splitted=part, index=idx) for idx, part in enumerate(split_string.split(separator))]
 ```